ajoalenjeen/MEDICARE-DRUG-ANALYSIS/README.md

 Interpretation:
 A small set of chronic cardiovascular and diabetes medications dominates Medicare spending.
 Demand for GLP-1 drugs is now one of the fastest-growing cost drivers in the system.

+#### Price: How is the price of Medicare drugs changing over time?

+Drug prices in Medicare Part D show a clear upward trend from 2019 to 2022, with the median price per dose, price per claim, and price per beneficiary all increasing over time.
+Each metric peaks in 2022, followed by a modest decline in 2023, suggesting the combined effects of generic competition, policy pressure, and shifting utilization patterns.
+Overall, drug pricing remains on an upward trajectory despite this recent moderation.

+Year-over-year analysis highlights a subset of drugs with extremely high 2022 → 2023 price inflation, largely concentrated among older generic injectables affected by supply or manufacturing disruptions.
+At the same time, the list of the most expensive drugs in 2023 is dominated by high-cost biologics and rare-disease treatments, many exceeding $30,000 per dose.
+These findings indicate that while broad price levels have stabilized slightly, specific categories—particularly specialty and injectable drugs—continue to experience sharp increases.